 When you’re ready to head to the water, do you get nervous about leaving your purse or wallet on your beach blanket?
 Nothing ruins a beach day like having your money stolen.

 Beach Hack – Hide your money in an empty can of Pringles or a Chapstick holder.
 Thieves will think it’s just food and ignore it.

-14. Bring a bag to throw out all your trash.
-If you plan to picnic or even just bring snacks, its nice to have a small plastic bag to throw out all your trash.
+Make sure to bring with you a bag to throw out all your trash.
+If you plan to picnic or even just bring snacks, it’s nice to have a small plastic bag to throw out all your trash.

 Our whole family wears rash guards to the beach and it has been a huge help in reducing sunburns.